 New Balance FuelCore Nitrel v3 – Overview & specifications

 The New Balance FuelCore Nitrel v3 is designed as a ‘crossover’ trail shoe.
-This means it’s designed to be a shoe that can take you over both light, non-technical trails and roads.
+This means it’s a shoe that can take you over both light, non-technical trails, and roads.

 It will handle mud, wet trails, and technical trails (at a level); but it’s not a specialist shoe for those terrains—it’s at its best when on light, non-technical trails.

 The uppers of the Nitrel v3 consist of an unusual mesh